Secure Group Testing: Main Results

-That is, compared to only a reliability constraint, the number of tests required for \emph{both reliability and secrecy} is increased by the multiplicative factor $\frac{1}{1-\delta}$, where, again, $\delta$ is the leakage probability at the eavesdropper.
+First, it is important to note that compared to only a reliability constraint, the number of tests required for \emph{both reliability and secrecy} is increased by the multiplicative factor $\frac{1}{1-\delta}$, where, again, $\delta$ is the leakage probability at the eavesdropper.
+Together with the converse below, this suggests